exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 Dev Container have tremendously helped me on working with various projects with different stacks.

 All my projects, except mobile app projects, are dev-containerized.
 I haven’t installed Go tools, Python interpreter, NodeJS runtime, Rust tooling, etc. directly on my computer's OS.
 My computer's OS is relatively clean of dev tools.
-Well, except Dart / Flutter because I needed to install it in a non-containerized manner as it’s required for mobile dev.
+Well, except Dart / Flutter, Android SDK, platform SDK, because they give more hassles if containerized.

 I’ve used dev environments to learn and experiment with various technologies.
 When I want to learn a new tech, I just need to create a folder and then create a Dev Container for it.
 When I am done, cleaning it up is a breeze.